bhusalb/bhusalb.github.io/_pages/about.md

 I am a Ph.D. student at the University of Missouri - Columbia, under the supervision of Prof. Rohit Chadha.
 I am broadly interested in **formal methods**, **privacy**, and **security**.
 Specifically, I am focused on the verification of differential privacy involving Gaussian mechanisms, as well as the verification of privacy labels for iOS apps.

-I attained a MS in Computer Science with a focus on Cybersecurity and a minor in Statistics from the University of Missouri - Columbia.
+I have earned my master's degree in Computer Science with a focus on Cybersecurity and a minor in Statistics from the University of Missouri - Columbia.

 In my free time, I enjoy hiking, camping, and immersing myself in nature.
 Feel free to reach out at bhusalb@mail.missouri.com.
 I’m happy to chat and connect!